Russell fire chief injured in explosion at structure fire

 RUSSELL, Kan.
-(KSNW) — A firefighter from Russell was taken to a hospital after suffering injuries while fighting a structure fire on Friday evening.
+(KSNW) — A fire chief from Russell was taken to a hospital after suffering injuries while fighting a fire on Friday evening.

-A news release from the City of Russell says at 9:06 p.m. on June 2, the Russell Fire Department was sent to a structure fire in the 1700 block of N. Main St.
+A news release from the City of Russell says at 9:06 p.m., the Russell Fire Department was sent to a structure fire in the 1700 block of N. Main St.

-Shortly after crew arrived, a police officer reported an explosion and a firefighter injured.
+Shortly after the crew arrived, a police officer reported an explosion and a firefighter injured.

 Fire crews contained the fire to the garage of the structure.
 An investigation is ongoing to determine the cause of the fire.